toschief/Dell-Latitude-7400-Hackintosh/README.md

 - Enclave Memory Size - 64MB

 ## Boot
-- Boot into Boot-Menu using f12 key
+- Boot into Boot-Menu using F12 Key
 - Select USB
 - If it reboots try again
-- When in Opencore menu press space
+- When in Opencore Menu press Space Key
-- Select the orange dmg
+- Select the orange Option (dmg)

 ## Install
 - Connect to WIFI or LAN
 -------------------------------------------------------------------
 - Open Disk Utility
-- Select "Show all devices" under view
+- Select "Show all devices" under View
 - Select your disk
 - Click erase then select "APFS" and type a name
 -------------------------------------------------------------------